 I ordered ratatouille at one of the restaurants, having no idea that Nice was the origin of this truly iconic vegetable stew.
 The presentation was beautiful, but more importantly the flavors were out of this world.
 The signature dish was simple yet elegant, light yet satisfying, and a meal I will never forget.

-- One-pot - no roasting required and easy cleanup!
+- One-pot - no roasting required

 - Great for meal-prep - the flavors continue to develop when stored, making it even more flavorful as it sits